mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    }

 | where we omit all standard constuctors and methods to focus on the key
   issues here.
-First, an Ensemble is little more than a vector of data objects with a Metadata object to store attributes common to the entire ensemble.
+First, an Ensemble should be thought of as a vector of data objects with a Metadata object to store attributes common to the entire ensemble.
 Hence, the idea is to store global attributes in the Ensemble Metadata field.